-(b) Credentialing Standards.-Not later than 180 days after the date of enactment of this Act, the Administrator, in consultation with air carriers, foreign air carriers, airport operators, and labor unions representing credentialed employees, shall assess credentialing standards, policies, and practices, including implementation of relevant credentialing updates required under and practices, including the FAA Extension, Safety, and Security Act of 2016 (Public Law 114-190; 130 Stat.
+(b) CREDENTIALING STANDARDS.-Not later than 180 days after the date of enactment of this Act, the Administrator, in consultation with air carriers, foreign air carriers, airport operators, and labor representing credentialed employees, shall standards, credentialing policies, and practices, including implementation of relevant credentialing updates required under the FAA Extension, Safety, and Security Act of 2016 (Public Law 114-190; 130 Stat.
 615), to ensure that insider threats to aviation security are adequately addressed.

-(c) SIDA APPLICATIONS.
+(c) SIDA APPLICATIONS.-